 Recently, we hosted a webinar with Peg Miller, a renowned B2B Marketing practitioner, speaker and author.
 Peg currently leads the full-funnel content strategy at Xactly Corporation, a market leader in sales performance management and employee engagement.
 Peg has led marketing teams in the fintech space, at Kapost, Penton and Gannett.
 She’s a respected author and speaks at the Intelligent Content Conference, Content Marketing World, and various industry events.
 She is a Top 50 Female Influencer in Content Marketing according to TopRank, and is on Onalytica’s Top 100 Global MarTech Influencers & Brands.
 Read more from Peg at B2B Marketing Academy.
 If you missed our webinar, you can catch the on-demand here.
 The following blog post was written by Peg as a follow up to our webinar.
 Hope you enjoy it!

 Most organizations tend to focus their content efforts higher in the funnel for inbound, brand awareness, or demand generation efforts.
 In this article, we’re focusing on creating a customer experience at the bottom of the funnel, during the post-sale phase of the buying cycle after a lead has become a customer.
-According to the Content Marketing Institute, just 56% of marketers focus their efforts on of companies have a content marketing focus to drive upsell/cross-sell while 42% use content to create brand advocates.
+According to the Content Marketing Institute, just 56% of marketers focus their efforts on companies, have a content marketing focus to drive upsell/cross-sell, while 42% use content to create brand advocates.

 This is one of my favorite areas of discussion — the intersection of pre-sales, marketing and post-sale content activities — and how they can work together to create a seamless customer experience.
 You may have heard me refer to the BOFU (bottom of the funnel), or post-sale funnel as the forgotten funnel.
 That’s because I see so many organizations and marketers who work so hard to gain customers throughout acquisition funnel, but then forget to nurture and upsell them after we win them as customers.
 Or we have a disjointed brand and process once we get to post-sale.
 We use different databases, different automation platforms, and separate communications schedules, which means we end up sending mixed signals to our customers.